naptha/tesseract.js/README.md

 ## Tesseract.recognize(image: [ImageLike](#imagelike)[, options]) -> [TesseractJob](#tesseractjob)
 Figures out what words are in `image`, where the words are in `image`, etc.
-> Note: `image` should be be sufficiently high resolution.
+> Note: `image` should be sufficiently high resolution.
 > Often, the same image will get much better results if you upscale it before calling `recognize`.

 - `image` is any [ImageLike](#imagelike) object.